cozy/cozy.github.io/src/dev/konnector.md

 Cozy will soon have a store for connectors and you will be able to publish connectors yourself.
 But at the moment, you need to declare your new connector on the [cozy forum](https://forum.cozy.io).
 The Cozy team will review your code and add your connector to the [Cozy Collect] application.

+To make the connector available more quickly for all cozys, you can follow this few steps of
+packaging:

+### Icon

+You need to push an icon in `assets/`.
+Please respect this rules :
+ - Square icon, possibly a png or svg
+ - Try the Apple app store icon if needed

+### Package.json

+ - Edit the name to be cozy-konnector-<slug>
+ - Edit the repository URL
+ - Edit the command `deploy` with the correct repository URL

+### Manifest.konnector

+ - Edit the name with a nice name (Capitals and spaces allowed here)
+ - Edit icon as needed
+ - Edit slug
+ - Edit source with the correct repository URL
+ - Add a correct vendor link
+ - Choose one or more categories in this list (list in collect) : `banking, shopping, insurance, isp, telecom, energy, public_service, other`
+ - If needed, change the input type the target website use to login the user: `text`, `email` or `phone` for instance, this will enforce pre-checking
+ - Edit for both locales `en` and `fr` the short description and long description

 ## FAQ